 How to Balayage Hair at Home

-So, for that reason, we’ve summoned the expertise of colorist Rebekah Norris of Cutler Salon in NYC, who could balayage herself blindfolded if she had to.
+To help you figure out how to balayage your own hair successfully, we’ve summoned the expertise of colorist Rebekah Norris of Cutler Salon in NYC, who could balayage herself blindfolded if she had to.

 First step: Don’t be blindfolded.

-Third step: Don’t use an actual paintbrush.
+Third step: Don’t use an actual paint brush.

 What to expect from a balayage, based on hair type and color

-As for your hair’s starting color, it is what will dictate the end result—making this a balayage and not a highlight.
-“If you have a medium to dark hair color (think hazelnut to vanilla bean pod), your hair will lift to a soft caramel or toffee hue,” she says.
+As for your hair’s starting color, it is what will dictate the end result—making this a balayage and not a highlight“If you have a medium to dark hair color (think hazelnut to vanilla bean pod), your hair will lift to a soft caramel or toffee hue,” she says.
 “And if you have medium to light hair color (think pecan to champagne or mousy blonde), then your hair painting will lift to a strawberry blonde or the inside of a coconut hue.”

 Supplies needed for a DIY balayage